humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-16-computer-science-in-javascript-binary-search-tree-part-2.md

 Removing anything but a leaf node from a binary search tree means that values must be moved around to properly order the tree.
 The first two are relatively simple to implement, a leaf node is simply removed and a node with one child is removed and replaced with its child.
 The last case is a bit complex, so that will be visited later.

-Before knowing how to remove the node, you&#8217;ll need to know how many children exist on the node.
+Before knowing how to remove the node, you'll need to know how many children exist on the node.
 Once that is known, you must determine if the node is the root, leaving a fairly straightforward decision tree:

     BinarySearchTree.prototype = {